 Bailey Sanitary Landfill - 5940 Matheson Road

-To serve our customers better, the Bailey Landfill will be open on Sundays from 12 noon to 5 pm, starting in April 2016.
+To serve our customers better, the Bailey Landfill is now open on Sundays from 12 noon to 5 pm.

 The Bailey Sanitary Landfill services the City of Chilliwack, District of Kent, Village of Harrison Hot Springs, and Electoral Areas "D" & "E" of the Fraser Valley Regional District, (Popkum, Bridal Falls, Chilliwack River Valley, Columbia Valley and Cultus Lake).